50 Things Everyone Should Do Before They’re 50

 Cry through a movie

 Embarrassed to blubber in public?
 You’re missing out on some serious bonding and catharsis.
 Nothing brings people together more than shedding a few appropriate tears over the latest drama.
 And don’t worry about looking silly or weak—if Oprah can weep openly in public, we all can.
-These tearjerker movies will bring on the happy tears.
+The 21 nicest small-towns everyone should visit before they’re 50.

 Write a will